VictoriaTB/VaD_DTMR2025/README.md

 To install R and RStudio visit (https://posit.co/download/rstudio-desktop/), this should take less than 30mins

-To install packages use the command install.packages("TwoSampleMR") for each package, this should take less than 5mins a package
+To install packages use the command install.packages("") for each package, this should take less than 5mins a package

 ## Instructions for Demo-
 Load Exposure and Outcome datasets as Exposure_GWAS and Outcome_GWAS respectively